Chart Color Schemes

 Infrastructure

-Strathfieldsaye has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally
+Strathfieldsaye has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely to impact the area.
-Key projects include Emu Rise Estate, Strathfieldsaye Supermarket Site, Bendigo Fields Country Club, and Bartels Run Estate.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 19 projects likely to impact the region.
+Notable initiatives include Strathfieldsaye Supermarket Site, Emu Rise Estate, Bendigo Fields Country Club, and Bartels Run Estate.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.